All about Llamas in Machu Picchu ?

-During the Inca Empire’s height, llamas were the largest domesticated animals in South America; they were no horse, mules, donkeys, or any other mammals we find now.
-For this reason, the Incas used llamas to transfer food, guano, construction materials, making possible the expansion of the Inca Empire.
+During the Inca Empire's height, llamas were the largest domesticated animals in South America; there were no horses, mules, donkeys, or other mammals we find now.
+For this reason, the Incas used llamas to transfer food, guano, and construction materials, making the Inca Empire's expansion possible.

 Their fiber was also widely used for the population's clothing since Alpaca and Vicuña were reserved only for the royal family.
 Thanks to their ability to adapt to any weather quickly, llamas were taken all over the Incan Empire.